• Share this on:

 How is the end market segmented?

-The main segment for avocados are Class I avocados, and with a large interest in ready-to-eat.
+The main segment for avocados are Class I Hass avocados.
 This main segment mostly concerns the Hass variety with standard retail requirements, which means certified and low pesticide residues.
-Ready-to-eat avocados are very popular in end markets with high desire for convenience products, such as in northern Europe.
-But also in other regions it will continue to generate consumer interest.
+Sizes 12 to 18 fetch the best prices in Europe.
+Ready-to-eat avocados have become very popular in end-markets and will continue to generate consumer interest.

 High-end markets

-In the high end, you can find organic avocados, which are usually sold for 25% to 45% more than conventional avocados on retail shelves.
-Organic avocado is especially in demand in German speaking countries and Scandinavia, as well as France, where the market share of organic food has increased significantly in recent years.
-Examples of companies that specialise in organic fruit, including avocados, are Eosta and Lehmann Natur.
+In the high end, you can find organic avocados, which are usually sold for 25–45% more than conventional avocados on retail shelves, when the market is favourable.
+Organic avocados are especially in demand in German speaking countries and Scandinavia, as well as France, where the market share of organic food has increased significantly in recent years.
+Examples of companies that specialise in organic fruit, including avocados, are Eosta, OTC Organics and Lehmann Natur.
+Special sorting, presentation or branding can also count on a premium.

 Bottom segment